How to Kill and Prevent Lawn Moss

 Compacted soil is a perfect breeding ground for moss and algae.

-You’ve probably seen this yourself; areas where there’s heavy foot traffic often become sparse with little grass growth; moss and algae soon take over.
+You’ve probably seen this yourself; areas with heavy foot traffic often become sparse with little grass growth; moss and algae soon take over.

 Common areas are: